 - Insert the distance tolerance in mm.

-- Insert the threshold dose.
-Points with doses lower than the threshold dose are excluded.
-The threshold dose is a percentage of Dmax or Dnorm.
+- Specify a ceiling dose.
+Points with doses higher than the ceiling dose are excluded.
+The ceiling dose is a percentage of Dmax or Dnorm.

-- Select the distribution from which global gamma dose tolerances and the threshold dose are calculated.
-Either the reference or the evaluation dose distribution can be used.
-(Default: Evaluation)
+- Select the distribution from which global gamma dose tolerances are calculated.
+You can use either the reference or the evaluation dose distribution.

 - The maximum gamma value restricts the search space around each reference point.
 (Default: 2.0)